-I tried both first and second classes and for a 1-hour journey, I’d recommend saving your money and selecting second class (in the future, I’d upgrade to first class for 3+ hour trips).
+I tried both first and second classes (one in each direction) and for a 1-hour journey, I’d recommend saving your money and selecting second class.
+If you’re riding the train in China on other, longer routes, I think the upgrade to first class is worth it for 3+ hour journeys.

 If money is an issue, you can take the old, slow trains (about 4 hours!) for about $6.

 Buying Tickets from Shanghai to Nanjing

 The easiest place to check the train schedule for your preferred dates is at Trip.com.
 You can filter by preferred stations or type of train or sort by speed.

 Once you know which train you want, you can also buy directly from Trip.com up to 60 days in advance.
 I think this is the easiest place to checkout and they are a very reputable agency.

 The most popular trains can and do sell out.
 Once you know your preferred schedule, don’t hesitate to make your purchase.
 If for some reason your plans change later, you’re allowed to refund or change your ticket for free (once) as long as you do it before your trip.
 If your train has already departed, you can still change to a later train for free on the same route but you cannot get a refund.

 When you make reservations online, you’ll either need to pick up your tickets in-person at the station window or pay a few extra dollars to have them delivered to your hotel in advance.
 I can vouch that picking them up in person is very easy, but like everything in China, you’ll have to allow time for standing in line (e-tickets are coming “soon”).

 For what it’s worth, you can totally buy tickets with cash at the station, assuming there are still seats available.